Posture during Mass and Preparation for Meditation

 - 1 Thessalonians 5:23 – “May the God of peace himself make you perfectly holy and may you entirely, spirit, soul, and body, be preserved blameless for the coming of our Lord Jesus Christ.” – USCCB Bible link

-- Click on the arrow below to listen to the show!
+Click on the links below to listen to the show!
 Don’t forget to tell your friends about the show and help us get the word out.
 If the show is inspiring to you and you would like to help us make it a daily show, please click here to donate.
-All donors will receive a signed copy of your choice of Dan’s new books: Finding God through Meditation, 30 Days with Teresa of Avila, or Navigating the Interior Life.
-Click HERE for mobile devices or on the arrow below to listen to the show:
+All donors will receive a signed copy of your choice of Dan’s books: Finding God through Meditation, 30 Days with Teresa of Avila, or Navigating the Interior Life.
+Click HERE for mobile devices or on the links below to listen to the show: